The Univalence Principle: Structured sets

 Here $[n]$ denotes the standard $n$-element finite set $\{0,1,2,\dots,n-1\}$, while $S_n$ denotes its automorphism group, the symmetric group on $n$ elements.
 These loop ``arrows'' here are not morphisms in the inverse exo-category that constitutes the signature for combinatorial species.
 Rather, they represent identifications --- for example, the permutation $(12) : S_3 \eqdef (A_{[3]} = A_{[3]}) $.
-These act (by transport) on the types $M A_{[n]}$ in any structure, \footnote{In terms of the corresponding functorial signature $\L$ (see \Cref{sec:abstr-sign-transl}), whose underlying $\bottom{\L}$ is given by the type $\FinSet$, a structure includes, in particular, a map $\bottom{M} \steq MA : \FinSet \to \U$.
+These act (by transport) on the types $ A_{[n]}$ in any structure, \footnote{In terms of the corresponding functorial signature $\L$ (see \cref{sec:abstr-sign-transl}), whose underlying $\bottom{\L}$ is given by the type $\FinSet$, a structure includes, in particular, a map $\bottom{M} \steq MA : \FinSet \to \U$.
 Any isomorphism $[n] \cong [n]$ of finite sets corresponds to an identification by the univalence axiom, and thus is mapped, by $\bottom{M}$, to an identification, and hence an equivalence of types, $MA_{[n]} \simeq MA_{[n]}$.} and there is a sense in which both kinds of arrows can be regarded as morphisms in the same ``category'' (see, e.g.,~\cite{shulman_univalence_ei}).
 We have not notated loops at the types $E_{[n]}$, but they are there too.
 As in \cref{eg:fol}, univalence at $E_{[n]}$ makes it consist of propositions, while univalence at $A_{[n]}$ makes it a set with equality $E_{[n]}$.
 Thus, a univalent structure for this theory is simply a function $A : \FinSet \to \Set$, which is the natural formalization of a combinatorial species in HoTT/UF (see, e.g.,~\cite{yorgey:thesis}).
 And in the simplicial set model, $\Set$ and $\FinSet$ are respectively interpreted by homotopy 1-types that are equivalent to the nerves of the usual groupoids of sets and finite sets; thus a function $\FinSet \to \Set$ is equivalent to a functor between these groupoids, which is the classical notion of combinatorial species.
+A morphism $f : M \to N$ of models of this theory consists of functions $f_{[n]} : MA_{[n]} \to NA_{[n]}$ that commute with the actions on $MA_{[n]}$ and $NA_{[n]}$ induced by $S_n$. \footnote{In terms of the corresponding functorial theory (see \cref{sec:abstr-sign-transl}), a morphism of models $f : M \to N$ consists, in particular, of a morphism of type families $\bottom{M} \to \bottom{N}$, which automatically commutes with the equivalences induced by the identifications $S_n$.} A morphism of models is an equivalence precisely when all the $f_{[n]}$ are bijections.